 3. Don’t add too much crepe batter at a time to the skillet.
 If you use too much batter, you’ll end up with something that’s half way between a pancake and an omelette.
 It will be dense, and it might not fold.
 A crepe should be thin. ⅓ cup at a time worked well for the large skillet that I used.
 Try it for yourself.
 If it’s still too much, use less for the next crepe, and see what happens.

 4. If you end up with a glob, keep working on your technique.
 Garbanzo-fava crepes require patience, and an eye for timing.
 You’ll get better with practice.
 I mean, if I think about the first time I ever flipped a pancake, it was a complete disaster!
 And now, my pancake game is on point.
 Anything worth doing takes practice.

-I stuffed these crepes with chard, summer squash, red onions and portobello mushrooms, but feel free to change up the vegetables in the filling.
+I stuffed these vegan savory crepes with chard, summer squash, red onions and portobello mushrooms, but feel free to change up the vegetables in the filling.
 During the summer months, I love to use fresh herbs, so I incorporated fresh thyme, chives, and parsley into the crepe batter.
 You can switch it up with other favorites, like basil, oregano or tarragon.
 As a variation, add some almond ricotta, shredded vegan cheese or vegan cream cheese with the vegetables before folding the crepe up.

-I can’t say enough about vegan hollandaise sauce.
+I can’t say enough about the vegan hollandaise sauce recipe.
 If you have a high speed blender (like a Vitamix), you can skip soaking the cashews.
 Your blender will be strong enough to pulverize those babies.
 In general, the sauce isn’t hard to make, and it adds so much to this dish.
 Do it.
 And do it now.
 If it gets too thick, whisk in some water until it’s the consistency that you like.
 Then, start covering everything with it!

 Savory Garbanzo-Fava Crepes